-Despite his young age, Emmanuel Tjeknavorian is already one of the great artists of his generation.
-The Austrian, born in 1995, inspires audiences and critics with his depth, his technical brilliance and his great versatility.
-He has made a name for himself both as a violinist and as a conductor – he is simply “an exceptional talent,” as the Tagesspiegel attested.
-Tjeknavorian’s musical family heritage is also of note: as the son of composer and conductor Loris Tjeknavorian, Emmanuel has been making music from an early age and combines musical as well as cultural worlds in his art.
+Despite his young age, Emmanuel Tjeknavorian is already one of the great artistic personalities of his generation.
+The Austrian, born in 1995, inspires audiences and critics with his depth, his technical brilliance and, not least, his great versatility.
+He has made a name for himself both as a violinist and at the conductor’s podium – he is simply “an exceptional talent,” the Tagesspiegel attested.
+Tjeknavorian’s musical family heritage is also special: as the son of the composer and conductor Loris Tjeknavorian, Emmanuel has been making music since his earliest childhood and combines musical and cultural worlds in his art.

-The fact that Tjeknavorian is a musician of unique subtlety and intellectual depth has also spread to the important international concert halls and orchestras, and so in the 2020/2021 season, for example, he made his conducting debut not only with the Tonkünstler Orchestra, but also with Grazer Philharmoniker and the Philharmonie Zuidnederland.
-Having already taken conducting lessons with his father since 2014, and attended master classes in England and Italy, he intends to focus more on conducting in the future.
-As a soloist, Tjeknavorian appeared with the Royal Stockholm Philharmonic Orchestra, the WDR Sinfonieorchester, the Gewandhausorchester under Franz Welser-Möst and several others.
+The fact that Emmanuel Tjeknavorian is a musician of unique subtlety and intellectual depth has also spread to the important international concert halls and orchestras, and so a large number of top-class engagements awaited him in the 2020/2021 season: as a conductor, for example, he made his debut with the Tonkünstler Orchestra, the Graz Philharmonic and the Philharmonie Zuidnederland.
+As a soloist, Tjeknavorian has appeared with the Royal Stockholm Philharmonic Orchestra, the WDR Symphony Orchestra, the Gewandhaus Orchestra under Franz Welser-Möst and several others.

-Tjeknavorian regularly performs with the world’s great ensembles and orchestras, including the Mahler Chamber Orchestra, the London Symphony Orchestra, the Tonhalle Orchestra Zürich and the Deutsches Symphonie-Orchester Berlin.
-He is also a frequent guest at international classical music festivals, including the Enescu Festival in Bucharest, Grafenegg Festival, Rheingau Music Festival and the Mecklenburg-Vorpommern Festival.
+Tjeknavorian regularly performs with the world’s great ensembles and orchestras, including the Gewandhaus Orchestra, the Mahler Chamber Orchestra, the London Symphony Orchestra, the Tonhalle Orchestra Zurich and the Deutsches Symphonie-Orchester Berlin.
+He is also a welcome guest at international classical music festivals, including the Enescu Festival, Grafenegg Festival, Rheingau Festival and the Mecklenburg-Vorpommern Festival.

-In February 2020 his second album was released, which includes the violin concertos of Jean Sibelius and his father, Loris Tjeknavorian, with the hr Symphony Orchestra under Pablo Gonzales.
+In February 2020, his second album was released, featuring the violin concertos of Jean Sibelius and his father, Loris Tjeknavorian, with the hr Symphony Orchestra under Pablo Gonzales.

 Emmanuel Tjeknavorian plays on a violin by Antonio Stradivari, Cremona, 1698, kindly provided to him by a patron of London’s “Beare’s International Violin Society”.